 The first step with the new Unmanned Aircraft System Integration Pilot Program is to gain ideas from those with insight.
 This means developers, operators, and officials with experience in drone flight and laws.
 They also want to take the time to talk with a range of target audiences for a broad set of opinions.
 This means city authorities, pilots, operators and also private citizens.

-There is also need to speak to state, local and tribal authorities on the issue.
+There is also a need to speak to state, local and tribal authorities on the issue.
 With time, the best five solutions will move forward.
 The aim is that these will be the biggest crowd-pleasers with the best outcomes.

 There is the sense that President Trump doesn’t want to lag behind other countries on drone use.